-- Where the claim/debtor has 1 credit rating from the selected ECAI, we use that rating to assign the risk weight for that claim/debtor. - Where there are 2 different credit ratings from the selected ECAI with varying risk weights, we use the higher risk weight. - Where there are more than 2 credit ratings from the selected ECAI with varying risk weights, we compare the two lowest risk weights, and use the higher risk weight; except where 2 or more credit ratings correspond to the lowest risk weight, we use that risk weight.
+- Where the claim/debtor has 1 credit rating from the selected ECAI, Deutsche Bank uses that rating to assign the risk weight for that claim/debtor. - Where there are 2 different credit ratings from the selected ECAI with varying risk weights, Deutsche Bank uses the higher risk weight. - Where there are more than 2 credit ratings from the selected ECAI with varying risk weights, Deutsche Bank compares the two lowest risk weights, and use the higher risk weight; except where 2 or more credit ratings correspond to the lowest risk weight, Deutsche Bank uses that risk weight.

-The table below represents outstanding amount of net on-balance sheet assets and off-balance sheet items (after multiplying credit conversion factor) after adjusted by credit risk mitigation for each type of asset, classified by risk weight under the Standardized Approach (SA) as at 31 December 2011 and 2010.
+The table below represents outstanding amount of net on-balance sheet assets and off-balance sheet items (after multiplying credit conversion factor) after adjusted by credit risk mitigation for each type of asset, classified by risk weight under the Standardized Approach (SA) as at 31 December 2012 and 2011.